 Parentheses or Brackets ( ) [ ]

-We use full stops to mark the end of a sentence.
+In English writing, the full stop is one of the most used punctuation marks.
+We use full stops to mark the end of sentences.
 For example:

 We stayed in a hotel in Manchester.
-The rooms were big and the free breakfast was delicious.
+The rooms were big and the breakfast was delicious.

 We also use full stops after initials and abbreviations.
 For example: